MechanicalRabbit/FunSQL.jl/docs/src/two-kinds-of-sql-query-builders/index.md

 ```

 The SQL grammar has a number of deficiencies, including rigid clause order,
 query nesting, and nonsensical position of the `SELECT` clause.
-The position
+The position of
-of `SELECT` violates the logical flow of the query, and this violation is
+`SELECT` violates the execution flow of the query, and this violation is
 aggravated by query nesting.
 Complex SQL queries often require multiple levels
 of nesting, which makes such queries bloated and difficult to interpret.
 This
 is where data-oriented query builders, which do not constrain the order of
 pipeline nodes, offer an improvement over plain SQL.

 What about the other kind of query builders?
-Active Record and Laravel employ
+Active Record and Laravel employ a
-a pipeline of exactly the same form, but because it is not sensitive to the
+pipeline of exactly the same form, but because it is not sensitive to the order
-order of the nodes, it must work on a different principle.
-Indeed, this
+of the nodes, it must work on a different principle.
+Indeed, this pipeline
-pipeline generates a SQL query by incrementally assembling the SQL syntax tree.
+generates a SQL query by incrementally assembling the SQL syntax tree.
+Because
-Because of the rigid clause order, a SQL syntax tree can be faithfully
+of the rigid clause order, a SQL syntax tree can be faithfully represented as a
-represented as a composite data structure with slots specifying the content of
+composite data structure with slots specifying the content of the `SELECT`,
-the `SELECT`, `FROM`, `WHERE`, and the other clauses:
+`FROM`, `WHERE`, and the other clauses:
 ```julia
 struct SQLQuery
     select